Technology development strategy

 Group 2

-A group whose policy significance has increased following environmental changes, but whose growth is limited due to a mature market
+Groups whose policy importance has increased due to environmental changes, but the growth is limited due to the mature market.

 Group 3